chriserickson/uglify-js-minified-resources-grails/README.md

 for examples on how to use the Rhino library.

 ## Usage
-This plugin should automagically minify your javascript files if it is enabled.
+This plugin should automagically minify your javascript files if it is installed.
+There is no manditory configuration required.

+This plugin ignores javascript files which have an extension of *.min.js.

+By default, bundles are ignored since the individual files are minified before getting bundled.
+To enable bundling, set the following in Config.groovy:

+'grails.resources.mappers.uglifyjs.forceBundleMinification = true'

-To disable variable munging, set the following in Config.groovy: grails.resources.mappers.uglifyjs.noMunge = true
+To disable javascript variable munging, set the following in Config.groovy:

+'grails.resources.mappers.uglifyjs.noMunge = true'

-To get info on compression, turn on info logging in Config.groovy: log4j = {
+To get info on compression, turn on info logging in Config.groovy:

+'log4j = {
     // info 'org.grails.plugin.resource' //all resources info logging
     // info 'org.grails.plugin.resource.minified.js.uglify' // just the uglify info
-}
+}'